 – If you are anchoring make sure your craft doesn’t swing in the wind.
 There is nothing more frustrating than the boat dragging your lines around as it swings.
 This reduces productivity considerably.

 – Some takes are very subtle and some aren’t but if you are fishing 60’ from your boat or tube getting the hook set can be difficult.
-Fishing within 30‘ from the boat or tube makes getting the hook set much easier and makes casting 3 flies on a f 15’ leader with a bobber much more manageable.
-This is particularly true if you are using a medium to soft fly rod because of light tippet.
+Fishing within 30‘ from the boat or tube makes getting the hook set much easier and makes casting 3 flies on a 15’ leader with a bobber much more manageable.
+This is particularly true if you are using a medium to soft fly rod because of the light tippet.
 I suggest a Winston BIIx LS or a glass rod like the Butter Stick, although I fish my old Sage 490 LL most of the time.

 – Try new things.
 I try a new pattern almost every time I go midge fishing.
 The split-shot anchor technique came out of experimentation(and desperation).